getlipa/wild/README.md

 and always returns the latest state of them when requested.

 *Caution: The library does not encrypt the data itself.
 It expects to retrieve the data in an already encrypted form.*

+## Crow
+Crows are known for their love to collect stuff.
+The library allows to register for and list withdraw collect offers (e.g. Lightning Address).